DevelopCMD/openvideo/COMMANDS.md

 ### Command chaining
 You can link together commands using `>>` between them.
-- `download funny video >> destroy speed 5, toptext hello` would download `funny video`, post it, then add a caption "hello"
+- `download posy asmr >> destroy speed 5, toptext hello` would download `posy asmr`, post it, then add a caption "hello"
 - Often comes with cooldown though and sometimes unreliable

 By adding `!` at the start of a command, the bot, when replying to itself, will override the previous message by deleting it before sending the result.